AckerlyXu/heima/articles/service-bus-messaging/service-bus-nodejs-how-to-use-topics-subscriptions.md

 method of the **ServiceBusService** object.
 This method allows you to add new filters to an existing subscription.

+> [!NOTE]
-> [AZURE.NOTE] Because the default filter is applied automatically to all new subscriptions, you must first remove the default filter or the **MatchAll** will override any other filters you may specify.
+> Because the default filter is applied automatically to all new subscriptions, you must first remove the default filter or the **MatchAll** will override any other filters you may specify.
 You can remove the default rule by using the **deleteRule** method of the